 He leapt and grabbed a branch with both hands.
 He hyperventilated and clung shakily, but finally pulled himself up.

 He climbed to the top collecting mangoes.
-He ate the mangoes while enjoying the view.
+He ate them while enjoying the view.
 He saw the sandy island of his birth and a giant, mountainous island in the distance.

 He blinked.
-At the head of the cloud was Nakayama, shooting right for him and not slowing down.
+At the head of the cloud was Nakayama, shooting right at him with incredible velocity.

 They collided before he heard her.
 A sonic boom followed as they crashed through branches to the ground.
 Nakayama cushioned Nemo with wings of fluffy feathers.
 “Sorry if I startled you.”
 She produced the egg from the sleeve of her lab coat.
 “I need you to ejaculate on this.”